1

 Payment for Covered Services

 Regardless of whether Health First Colorado has actually reimbursed the provider, billing members for covered services is strictly prohibited.
 Balance billing is prohibited; if reimbursement is made, providers must accept this payment as payment in full.
-Refer to Program Rule 8.012.
+Refer to Program Rule 8.012 and policy statement.
 The provider may only bill the member for services not covered by Health First Colorado.

 Back to Top